 The most awaited famous Chaiiwala recently opened a branch in London, Walthamstow and now off Green Street, Forest Gate.
-I paid a visit to Chaiiwala yesterday for late evening with my family and already it was filled with people turning up even at night.
-They are definitely living up to their expectations from Leicester after finally opening their first ever branch in London.
+I paid a visit to Chaiiwala yesterday for a late evening with my family and already it was filled with people turning up even at night.
+They are definitely living up to their expectations from Leicester after finally opening their first-ever branch in London.

 Ever since it opened, people have still been really excited about it, giving them a spot to relax and enjoy some breakfast.
 A small little spacious cafe, but gets filled very quickly with family, friends and couples.

 An ideal place to start your day with a typical desi breakfast or during tea time.
 A menu plenty to pick from, containing hot and cold drinks like Karak chai, hot chocolate, falooda, an all-day breakfast and much more to pick from.
 Another ideal part I found was the fact it was not that pricey as the most expensive item on the menu was just under £5.

 After deciding among us on what to eat, we all finally decided to order our food choices.
 I opted for a ‘Desi Breakfast’ this included a masala omelette, masala beans, 2 classic rotis with Karak chai.

 Whilst my brother-in-law ordered the same dish but with daal and my little nephew had the butter chicken roll, which was chicken pieces wrapped in a roti.